-The Fair to Nature scheme farmers to deliver high standards of food assurance and has its own production standards.
-For example, certain chemicals and management practices are not permitted.
-The Fair to Nature standards also go further than any other food production scheme in the protection of declining farmland biodiversity.
+Farmer members of the Fair to Nature scheme follow the Fair to Nature Standard.
+The Fair to Nature Standard goes further than any other food production scheme in the protection of farmland biodiversity.
 This is achieved through specific wildlife habitat creation and management, and is the only scheme backed by scientific proof from trials data.

-To meet the requirements of the Fair to Nature Protocol, farmers need to satisfy the following essential criteria:
+To meet the requirements of the Fair to Nature Standard, farmers need to satisfy the following essential criteria:

 - Commit at least 10% of the farmed area to a range of managed wildlife habitats

-These requirements are set out in more detail within the Fair to Nature Protocol and the Training Manual (supplied by Fair to Nature at Induction Training).
+These requirements are set out in more detail within the Fair to Nature Standard and the Fair to Nature Farm Manual.